ido50/Szyslak/README.md

 Szyslak is a static site generated based on [Node.JS](http://nodejs.org/) and [Grunt](http://gruntjs.com/).
 It is designed for my personal needs and website building habits.
 While quite a lot of static site generators are available out there, I find that adapting yourself to them makes absolutely no sense.
 Having to structure my site's code according to the generator's own directory structure requirements alone kills these for me.

-In my opinion, it is much better to have a framework that is adapted to your particular needs and methodologies.
+**Don't use this!
+Create your own!** In my opinion, it is much better to have a framework that is adapted to your particular needs and methodologies.
 If you need a static site generator, I encourage you to create your own.
 Don't use this (unless it really fits your needs).
 If anything, use this as a reference for creating your own static site generator (not that I claim this one is properly written).

 ## Current Features